'Everyone else knew before I did': Son of slain Mt Roskill mum Tania Hadley says he was kept in the dark at police cordon

 The son of a slain Mt Roskill woman says he was kept in the dark about how she died as he waited anxiously for news about his mother at a police cordon.

-"Everyone else knew before I did," Deon Johnson-Hadley told media outside the High Court at Auckland this morning.
+"Everyone else knew before I did," Deon Johnson-Hadley said outside the High Court at Auckland this morning.

-Damien Chandler appeared this morning via video link from jail charged with murdering Hadley, who died last week after being found with critical injuries on May Rd in Mt Roskill.
+Damien Charles Chandler appeared this morning via video link from jail, charged with murdering Hadley, who died last week after being found with critical injuries on May Rd in Mt Roskill.

 The 29-year-old accused's interim name suppression lapsed this morning.
 He is yet to enter a plea.

+Auckland's Crown Solicitor Brian Dickey told the court much of the incident had been filmed on security cameras.

-Justice Sally Fitzgerald remanded Chandler in custody until a hearing in three weeks.
+Justice Sally Fitzgerald remanded Chandler in custody until another hearing in three weeks.

 A trial date was also pencilled in for June next year.